facebook/create-react-app/packages/react-scripts/template/README.md

     ```

     Paste that URL into your browser when the build is complete, and you will see your deployed app.

+Please note: Your deploy will fail if you have `NODE_ENV` set to production in `now.json` as `devDependencies` will not install.

 Details are available in [this article.](https://zeit.co/blog/unlimited-static)